 We hope you take a look around this site to learn more.

-We believe in a woman’s choice to become pregnant when she wants to, but we also want you to find the safest birth control possible.
+We believe in a woman’s choice to become pregnant when she wants to, but we also want every woman to understand the risks and find the safest birth control possible.
+You deserve to know all the information you can about any product you put in your body, especially if it can harm or kill you.

 Yes, all hormonal birth control have risks, but some have more risk than others.